MixedRealityETHZ/Automatic-Transcription-and-Translation/README.md

 ## Licenses

+The ATT project's original content, developed at ETH Zürich, is licensed under the MIT License.
+This includes all the source code created by our team.

-This project uses several open-source components:
+Additionally, this project uses several open-source components under different licenses:
 - Mixed Reality Toolkit 3 (MRTK3) - BSD 3-Clause License
 - WavUtility - MIT License
 - fast-whisper - MIT License

-For full license texts, see the `LICENSE` file in this repository.
+For the full text of these licenses, see the `LICENSE` file in this repository.